asboy2035/Redirect/README.md

-# Pretty Redirect
+# Redirect Page
-A redirect page.
+A simple, modern, and open-source redirect page!

-Forked from loyahdev's Fullscreen-Web-Test, this is an updated version with an improved design.
-### Changes:
+### Features:
-- Loading animation (Thanks loading.io)
+- Loading animations: loading bar and spinner
 - Dynamic dark/light mode design
 - More native font choices
 - Slight wait time to admire the better UI ;)

 Feel free to use this for your projects!
+## Thanks
+- loyahdev, original page
+- loading.io, spinner